Daniel Miller (music producer)

-Daniel Otto Joachim Miller (born 14 February 1951) is a British music producer and founder of Mute Records.
+Daniel Otto Joachim Miller (born 14 February 1951) is an English record producer and founder of Mute Records.

 Biography

 Miller is the son of two Austrian-Jewish refugees from Nazism, Martin Miller and Hannah Norbert-Miller, born into a family of actors.

-Miller studied film and television at the Guildford School of Art (now University for the Creative Arts) from 1969–1972, where he became interested in synthesizer music.
+Miller studied film and television at the Guildford School of Art (now University for the Creative Arts) from 1969 to 1972, where he became interested in synthesizer music.
 By the end of the 1960s, he became frustrated with rock music's lack of experimentation and became interested in the sound of German bands like Can, Faust, Neu! and Kraftwerk.
 Miller worked as a DJ in Switzerland before returning to England at the height of punk, which he enjoyed due to the energy and do-it-yourself attitude of the music.
 He later became interested in the electronic music scene, with bands such as Throbbing Gristle and Cabaret Voltaire, which inspired Miller to create his own music.
 Using money from film editing and working long hours, he gathered enough money to buy a cheap miniKORG 700S synthesizer and a TEAC four-track reel-to-reel tape recorder leading to the creation of the band, The Normal.